gaps-closure/emu/README.md

 This repository is maintained by Perspecta Labs.

 ## Installing External Dependencies
 EMU has been developed, deployed, and tested using Ubuntu 19.10 x86_64 Linux.
 We recommend this distribution to simplify installation of external dependencies.
-Upon cloning the EMU repository, follow these steps to install required packages (assumes sudo permissions enabled for using `apt`):
+Upon cloning the EMU repository, follow these steps to install required packages (assumes sudo permissions enabled for calling `apt`):
 ```
 cd scripts/qemu
 ./qemu-build-vm-images.sh -p -c